cakejelly/layer-api/MIGRATING.md

 `0.4` introduced `Resource` - A base class used to encapsulate each JSON response.

-`Resource` can allow attributes to be accessed with dot notation.
+`Resource` can allow attributes to be accessed by calling the attribute name on the instance.
 Alternatively, you can return a Hashed version of the resource using `Resource.attributes`.
 For example:

 ```ruby